robotraconteur/robotraconteur_standards/draft/service_defintion.md

 ## Introduction

 Robot Raconteur uses a highly specialized object and data model to implement a Remote Procedure Call (RPC) framework.
-(The object and data models are discussed in [Robot Raconteur Object Model](object_protocol.md) and [Robot Raconteur Data Model](data_model.md).)
+(The object and data models are discussed in [Robot Raconteur Object Protocol Specification](object_protocol.md) and [Robot Raconteur Value Types Specification](value_types.md).)
 The framework allows for a service to define object and data types, extending the capabilities of Robot Raconteur.
 It also allows for these object and data types to be shared between services by `importing` types.
 These types are defined in plain text *Service Definition* files using a simple Interface Definition Language (IDL).
 This IDL allows for defining variations of the following types:

 * `constant`
 * `enum`